jafingerhut/core.btree-vector/doc/intro.md

-A good property of the PV invariants, "packing everything to the left" in the tree, is that one can start at the root, and use the desired vector element index value `i` and a very tiny amount of integer arithmetic to determine which child to go to next, and you will end up at the element at index `i`.
+A good property of the PV invariants, "packing everything to the left" in the tree, is that one can start at the root, and use the desired vector element index value `i` and a small amount of fast integer arithmetic to determine which child to go to next, and you will end up at the element at index `i`.
 You can find the code that does this in the Clojure/JVM implementation in file `PersistentVector.java`, method